 The format for the tournament is a team scramble contest (preceded by a putting contest).
 Team handicaps will be assigned based on a general four-category rating system for each golfer (as determined by their index/handicap).

 Following the golf round, an awards banquet (featuring a prime rib and chicken breast marsala buffet dinner and open bar), and live auction fundraiser will be held in the Raven's Pavilion Room.
-Cocktail hour will commence upon completion of round, approximately 5:30 p.m., and dinner starts at 6:30 p.m.
+Cocktail hour will commence upon completion of the round, approximately 5:30 p.m., and dinner starts at 6:30 p.m.